 In 1955, in his Science article, entitled ‘Stress and disease’ Selye proposed that a deficient host defense due to abnormalities of neuroendocrine factors may lead to disease – he discussed the role of ‘….an absolute excess or deficiency in the amount of adaptive hormones ….the production by stress of metabolic derangements, which abnormally alter the target organ’s response to adaptive hormones…”.
 Selye also wrote in his 1956 book ‘The Stress of Life’, “Our failure to adjust ourselves correctly to life-situations is at the very root of the disease-producing conflicts.”

 During the following few decades, Selye predicted and promoted “stress” as a major cause of many diseases.
 Today, it appears his insight was correct – an increasing body of evidence that has accumulated over the last 2-3 decades indicates that stress is a confounding or major factor in the development and/or progression of several common human diseases and conditions, such as infections, atopy/allergy, autoimmunity, obesity, atherosclerosis, cancer, and, not surprisingly, several common skin diseases.

-Thus, as Gerald Weissmann, the Editor-in-Chief of the FASEB journal put it recently, “when we eventually understand the biology of the stress syndromes, we’ll have Hans Selye, the experimental pathologist, to thank”.
+Thus, as per Gerald Weissmann in his 2007 FASEB Editorial, “when we eventually understand the biology of the stress syndromes, we’ll have Hans Selye, the experimental pathologist, to thank”.

 – Hans Selye, 1980